Azure-Samples/aks-multi-tenant-agic/README.md

 az acr repository show --name $acrName \
                        --image $imageName:$tag
 ```

 - The sample provides a [Helm](https://helm.sh/) chart in the `syntheticapi` folder.
 Run the `04-deploy-apps-via-helm.sh` script to deploy an instance of the application for each tenant specified in the `tenants` array.
 If you use For each tenant, the Helm chart will:

   - Create a namespace
   - Create a service account in the tenant namespace
   - Create a deployment for the application instance in the tenant namespace
   - Create a service for the application instance in the tenant namespace
-  - Create an ingress in the tenant namespace with <tenant-name>.<domain-name> as hostname
+  - Create an ingress in the tenant namespace with {tenant-name}.{domain-name} as hostname
   - Read the public IP address from the ingress
   - Check if an A record exists in the DNS zone on Azure.
 If yes, the script will delete it.
   - Create an A record with the name of the tenant and the Application Gateway public IP as address